 Even if he doesn't win any of those awards, is left off All-American teams and/or is somehow criminally omitted (something Tech fans are quite familiar with) from the All-ACC 1st Team, his legacy with Tech fans will remain unaffected.
 Just remembering his senior season will bring back memories for a long time to come.

 Currently he stands No. 13 all-time in scoring in the Hokies' annals, and with at least three games remaining, can (and should) reach No. 10 all-time, surpassing Ace Custis' 1706 career points.
-Anything past that will require a deep ACC Tournament run or possibly a sizable run in one of the four postseason tournaments, neither likely to happen as the Hokies must win four games simply to break-even (as a loss in the second round of the ACC tourney would leave them 16-17 should they win out).
+Anything past that will require a deep ACC Tournament run, or possibly a sizable run in one of the four postseason tournaments.
+Neither of those scenarios is likely to happen, as the Hokies must win four games simply to break-even (as a loss in the second round of the ACC Tourney would leave them 16-17 should they win out).
 He also is closing in on the record for points in a single-season (currently sitting at 726 points, 59 behind Bimbo Coles' all-time mark) and free throws made in a single-season (he sits at 198, 32 behind Malcolm Delaney's 230).
-Though he is unlikely to usurp either of Delaney's top-two seasons (230 and 225 respectively), he should easily pass Bimbo Coles' 200, finishing third all-time in that department.
+Though he is unlikely to usurp either of Delaney's top-two seasons at the line (230 and 225 respectively), he should easily pass Bimbo Coles' 200, finishing third all-time in that department.
 It is also possible that Green can reach the school's senior season scoring average, as he is just .3 points behind Bimbo Coles' mark of 25.3.
 To do so, Green must average 28 points per game over that three-game stretch.
-He will not however pass Coles' all-time single season scoring average of 26.6 points per game unless he averages 42 points over the remaining three games.
+He will not, however, pass Coles' all-time single season scoring average of 26.6 points per game unless he averages 42 points over the remaining three games.
 In the assists department, Green, who now sits No. 9 all-time with 320 assists, could potentially move up one more spot without an extended postseason, passing Brendan Dunlap and his 329 assists.

 For all your Virginia Tech basketball coverage, including long love essays about Erick Green and others, Gobbler Country is your best bet.